-Oliver Hellowell is a 21 year old photographer – and it just so happens that Oliver has Down Syndrome.
+Oliver Hellowell is a 24 year old landscape and wildlife photographer – and it just so happens that Oliver has Down Syndrome.

 You can 'meet' Oliver and his mother here in a short film produced for Down Syndrome Awareness Day 2018

 Oliver’s love of all kinds of wildlife and the great outdoors was nourished by his mother and family whilst his skills as a photographer were born out of his initial desire to take pictures like his stepfather Mike O’Carroll.
 His ‘eye’ for a picture however is an innate ability clearly all his own.
 He started at around 11 yrs of age and after trying various models he adopted Mike’s Canon 5D and used it until the income generated by his November 2014 exhibition enabled the purchase of a Canon 5D Mk 111.
 Many of Oliver’s images have been captured using his original two lenses, a Canon 28-80 and a Sigma 135-400 however since 2015 he has been using a Canon 100-400 and a Canon 17-40.

 When environments or individuals have failed Oliver we have surrounded him with belief, encouragement and optimism.
 Patience, guidance and targeted tuition enabled Oliver to utilise the world of photography as both a tool for him to record the world in the way he sees it and as something which brings him a great sense of achievement, pride and self esteem.
 Oliver has a facebook following of over 60,000 spread right across the globe.
 Many are parents of a child with Down Syndrome who are encouraged and inspired by his achievements and ability.
 Many are photographers, intrigued by Oliver’s view and ‘eye’, and many thousands just really genuinely enjoy Oliver’s pictures.

 Then grab yourself a cup of tea and a nice big piece of cake and have a read :)